Learn more about the program below, and scroll down to read full descriptions of this year's 7 projects.

-Story+ is a 6-week paid summer research experience for Duke students—undergraduates and graduates—interested in exploring interdisciplinary humanities research topics and methodologies.
+What is Story+?
+Story+ is a 6-week paid summer research experience for Duke students—undergraduates and graduates—interested in exploring interdisciplinary arts, interpretive social sciences, and humanities research topics and methodologies.
 The program combines hands-on research with storytelling to create dynamic outcomes for diverse public audiences.
 In Story+, students are organized into small project teams and have the opportunity to participate in a flexible mini “curriculum” on research methods and storytelling strategies.
-Team projects may be led by Duke faculty, Duke librarians, or non-profit organizations, and will be supervised on a day-to-day basis by graduate student mentors.
+Team projects may be led by Duke faculty, librarians/archivists or research staff or by non-profit organizations, and will be supervised on a day-to-day basis by graduate student mentors.

-Please browse below to explore our 2021 offerings and to learn more about Story+ projects from 2017, 2018, 2019, and 2020.
+Please browse below to learn more about Story+ projects from 2017, 2018, 2019, 2020, 2021, and 2022.
 Story+ is funded by Together Duke and administered by the Franklin Humanities Institute in conjunction with Bass Connections, with support from Duke University Libraries.

 Questions?
 We like questions!
 Email us at email@example.com!